 The Company, (i.e., Iroquois Valley Farms LLC) is the primary operating company in a three-entity corporate structure.
-The Company is the holder of all of our Farmland Investments.
+The Company is the holder of all our Farmland Investments.
 As highlighted in this memorandum, investors have the opportunity to purchase Notes issued by the Company.
-Iroquois Valley Farms LLC (i.e., the Company) is managed by a single manager, IQVF REIT.
+Iroquois Valley Farms LLC (i.e., the Company) is managed by a single manager, Iroquois Valley REIT.

-IQVF REIT owns 99% of the Company, while Iroquois Valley TRS owns the remaining 1%.
-IQVF REIT owns 100% of Iroquois Valley TRS, and thus indirectly 100% of Iroquois Valley Farms LLC, and, in turn, the assets.
-Iroquois Valley TRS is a taxable REIT subsidiary that was incorporated to maintain the Company's partnership tax status and to provide the Company with the ability to provide additional services or management that the Company would not otherwise be permitted to provide as a REIT pursuant to the Internal Revenue Code of 1986 (the "Code").
+Iroquois Valley REIT owns 99% of the Company, while Iroquois Valley TRS owns the remaining 1%.
+Iroquois Valley REIT owns 100% of Iroquois Valley TRS, and thus indirectly 100% of Iroquois Valley Farms LLC, and, in turn, the assets.
+Iroquois Valley TRS is a taxable REIT subsidiary that was incorporated to maintain the Company's partnership tax status, if necessary, and to provide the Company with the ability to provide additional services or management that the Company would not otherwise be permitted to provide as a REIT pursuant to the Internal Revenue Code of 1986 (the "Code").
 As of the date of this Memorandum, there was no activity or assets within Iroquois Valley TRS.

-IQVF REIT is a Delaware public benefit corporation.
-As such, we manage our business in a manner that balances our shareholders' pecuniary interests, the best interests of those materially affected by our conduct, and the public benefit(s) described in our Certificate of Incorporation.
-As specified in our Certificate of Incorporation, our public benefit purpose is to enable healthy food production, soil restoration, and water quality improvement through the establishment of secure and sustainable farmland access tenures.
-It is important to note that as a result of our status as a public benefit corporation, IQVF REIT and our Board may make decision that achieve other objectives besides maximizing financial gain.
-For further discussion of how this might impact Noteholders, see "Risk Factors - Risks Related to IQVF REIT."
+Iroquois Valley REIT is a Delaware public benefit corporation.
+As such, it manages the business in a manner that balances our shareholders' pecuniary interests, the best interests of those materially affected by our conduct, and the public benefit(s) described in our Certificate of Incorporation.
+The REIT's public benefit purpose is to enable healthy food production, soil restoration, and water quality improvement through the establishment of secure and sustainable farmland access tenures.
+It is important to note that because of our status as a public benefit corporation, Iroquois Valley REIT and our Board may make decision that achieve other objectives besides maximizing financial gain.
+For further discussion of how this might impact Noteholders, see "Risk Factors - Risks Related to Iroquois Valley REIT."

-IQVF REIT is directed by a Board of Directors that is elected by its shareholders.
-Given IQVF REIT's status as both Manager and controlling member of the Company, below we have identified and provided biographies for each member of the IQVF REIT Board.
+Iroquois Valley REIT is overseen by a Board of Directors that is elected by its shareholders.
+Given Iroquois Valley REIT's status as both Manager and controlling member of the Company, below we have identified and provided biographies for each member of the Iroquois Valley REIT Board.
 All Directors on the Board are also typically appointed to the Iroquois Valley TRS board of directors.
 The Board currently has 9 Directors, and no vacancies.

-2. BOARD OF DIRECTORS OF IQVF REIT (THE MANAGER)
+2. BOARD OF DIRECTORS OF IROQUOIS VALLEY REIT (THE MANAGER)